apache/druid/docs/content/development/extensions.md

 Please [let us know](https://groups.google.com/forum/#!forum/druid-development) if you'd like an extension to be promoted to core.
 If we see a community extension actively supported by the community, we can promote it to core based on community feedback.

+# Creating your own Extensions

+For information how to create your own extension, please see [here](../development/modules.html).